-(NOT pharmacies, except participating CVS MinuteClinics)
+(NOT pharmacies, except in-network MinuteClinics)

-Eligible members may go to an in-network, immunizing pharmacist (NOT pharmacy) or CVS MinuteClinic to receive a flu shot.
-A limited number of North Carolina pharmacists have contracted with BCBSNC to administer the flu shot.
-Only eligible members ages 14 and older may receive flu vaccinations from pharmacists.
-Some members may pay a copayment, deductible or coinsurance, depending on their specific benefits.
+Members may go to an in-network, immunizing pharmacist (NOT pharmacy) or MinuteClinic to get a flu shot.
+Some North Carolina pharmacists have contracted with BCBSNC to give flu shots.
+Only eligible members ages 14 and older may get flu shots from pharmacists.
+Some members may pay a copay, deductible or coinsurance, depending on their specific benefits.

 - "Seasonal Influenza-Associated Hospitalizations in the United States."
-Centers for Disease Control and Prevention, http://www.cdc.gov/flu/about/qa/hospital.htm (Accessed June 2014).
+Centers for Disease Control and Prevention, http://www.cdc.gov/flu/about/qa/hospital.htm (Accessed May 2016).

 - Seasonal flu shots are available for eligible members and covered at 100 percent for those members with a non-grandfathered plan.
 Members in self-funded plans should check with their plan administrator to determine if the vaccine and FluMist are covered benefits and, if covered, where they can receive the benefit at the lowest cost.